 Health promotion with specific groups, eg. homeless, older adult, young offenders, drug addicts

 Our graduates are also qualified to access postgraduate programmes in these allied health disciplines.

-Opportunities for postgraduate research study in WIT in the health promotion field & in Social, Personal & Health Education (SPHE).
+Opportunities for postgraduate research study in SETU Waterford in the health promotion field & in Social, Personal & Health Education (SPHE).